DepokSarkar/vue-google-maps/README.md

 so there's less and less incentive to maintain.

 If you have time to contribute to a rather frequently used library, feel free to make a PR!
-For more background, please refer to [this issue](https://github.com/xkjyeah/vue-google-maps/issues/514).

 What's urgently needed are: